 1. The term of service for a Representative is_______________________.

 2. A Representative must be at least _____________ years old.

 3. A citizen of the _______________ for at least _________.

 5. Click on our Representative's name.
-Next, click on "Legislation" or "ISSUES" Identify two issues that our Representative is currently working on.
+Scroll through the page and identify two issues that our Representative is currently working on:

 1. The term of service for a Senator is____________________.